 - Covert activism: Likewise, Bitcoin and the crypto phenomenon, is attractive to the nefarious aims of political bodies via geopolitical disruption, informal economies, tax evasion and asset shielding.

-- Bitcoin’s investment performance is unproven.
+2. Bitcoin’s investment performance is unproven.
 Chart 4 shows a three-year Sharpe ratio for Bitcoin and a variety of ‘safe-haven’ assets: dollar, gold and US Treasuries.
 A three-year window is traditionally used in investment to reveal the medium to longer-term risk/reward trade-off of an asset.
-The chart reveals Bitcoin’s Sharpe ratio swings widely from negative to +3, while the same measure for gold (red line) and treasuries (grey line) remains positive and within a tighter range.
+The chart reveals Bitcoin’s Sharpe ratio swings widely from negative to +8, while the same measure for gold (red line) and US Treasuries (grey line) remain positive and within a tight range.
 Bitcoin’s short history further limits price discovery.